Inclusive Resources

 Presenting

-Powerpoint Presenter Coach (within Microsoft 365)
+PowerPoint Presenter Coach (within Microsoft 365)

 As you rehearse, the Presenter Coach will give you feedback about how you’re presenting.
 At the end you’ll get a report including recommendations for how to improve things like pace, pitch, originality and inclusivity!
 Through PowerPoint online available at portal.office.com using your Aston log-in details.
 Please note it can only currently be found in the online version of PowerPoint as it requires access to the internet.